Request CDN

 Set the attributes for content transfer from the CDN cache server to the user.
 The setting items are as follows:

-Gzip CompressionSelect whether to compress the content to be sent to the client.
+Gzip Compression Select whether to compress content when sending to the client.

 • To use this option, the client’s agent (browser or device) must support Gzip and Unzip.
-If you are providing an HTML, JavaScript or text-based content that is 10 KB or larger, using this option is recommended.
+If you are serving an HTML, JavaScript or text-based content that is 10 KB or larger, using this option is recommended.

 • If you are using compressed transfer, apply the following Mime Type to the content to be transferred.